-Durban reminisce Auckland in New Zealand, where I spent my young adult life – a city for rugby spectators, outdoor enthusiasts and beach lovers.
+Durban reminisces Auckland in New Zealand, where I spent my young adult life – a city for rugby spectators, outdoor enthusiasts and beach lovers.
 Here is SOTG’s pictorial guide in Durban.
-Hover over each image for captions and link to website.
+Hover over each image for captions and link to the website.

 Bambha Iqhaza – Be Part of It

-The Comrades Marathon was the primary reason for SOTG trip covering distance between the capital of the Kwazulu-Natal Province of South Africa, Pietermaritzburg and the coastal city of Durban.
-Like how it has captured hearts and mind of millions of South African, it certainly captured mine profoundly.
+The Comrades Marathon was the primary reason for SOTG trip covering the distance between the capital of the Kwazulu-Natal Province of South Africa, Pietermaritzburg and the coastal city of Durban.
+Like how it has captured the hearts and minds of millions of South African, it certainly captured mine profoundly.

-SLEEP: We were booked in a self-catering unit in the coastal suburb, near Ballito (means little ball in Spanish).
+SLEEP: We were booked in a stunning self-catering unit (click The Beacon 2nd picture in the gallery above for the link) in the coastal suburb, near Ballito (means little ball in Spanish).
 I also suggest for beach town called Umhlanga (means Reed Dance in Zulu).
-Both town are in close proximity to the airport by car with plenty options for restaurants and shopping malls.
+Both town are in close proximity to the airport by car with plenty of options for restaurants and shopping malls.

-For a taste of South African fare closer to home, here are some suggestions – Tribes Restaurant in Mall Of Emirates, The Meat Co in Souk Al Bahar as well as Madinat Jumeirah, and Tashas in The Galleria.
+For a taste of South African fare closer to home, here are some suggestions – Tribes Restaurant in Mall Of Emirates or Dubai Mall, The Meat Co in Souk Al Bahar as well as Madinat Jumeirah, and Tashas in The Galleria.
 The More Café chains serve classic bobotie.
-You can try Bunny Chow in The Vida Food Truck opposite Manzil Downtown (though not a permanent dish on the menu SOTG being told) or home-cooking treat from Durban2Dubai.
-As for quality fresh meat to cook at home, you may visit Springbok Butchery and the Butcher Shop & Grill.
-Local Spinneys and Waltrose stock ready-made Biltong.
+You can try Bunny Chow in The Vida Food Truck opposite Manzil Downtown (though not a permanent dish on the menu SOTG being told) or Dubai Curry Cafe.
+As for quality fresh meat to cook at home, you may visit Springbok Butcher.
+Local Spinneys and Waitrose stock ready-made Biltong.

 What is your favourite South African culinary experiences?
-For Comrades enthusiasts, what keep your return to the race?
-Do you prefer a city stay closer to starting point or be a bit far away to trade for a beautiful beach surrounding?
+For Comrades enthusiasts, what keeps your return to the race?
+Do you prefer a city stay closer to the race starting point or be a bit far away to trade for a beautiful beach surrounding?